janaagaard75/janaagaard75.github.io/_posts/2019-05-01-part-4-continuous-deployment.md

 TODO: Can the structure be made briefer?

-TODO: Highlights: Unique string
+TODO: Highlight the Unique string.

-TODO: If you want to use branch names as environment names, you have to verify that the branch name can be used as a URL and verify that is doesn't already exist.
+TODO: Add note about using the branch names as the environment names.
+If you want to use branch names as environment names, you have to verify that the branch name can be used as a URL and verify that is doesn't already exist.
 You can't avoid invalid branch names (right?), but you can fail a test if before deployment happens.

 ```bash
 # Part of create-azure-resources.sh